Minimum Bottom Line Profit Should Average 9.4%!

 Nine times out of ten, the customer wouldn’t blink an eye at paying $77 an hour for a mechanic.
 But for some reason, paying more than $17 hour for a carpenter is sinful!
 This includes the amount he wants to pay for the contractor’s time too.
 To the homeowner, you are nothing more than a glorified carpenter.
 They don’t understand that you have years and years of experience, you took an exam, you have to maintain a license and run a business all at the same time.
 On top of all that, many customers pay their invoices late and you have to deal with that stress!

 This is the real crux of the matter for all contractors.
 The profession is tainted as unknowledgeable and uncaring in delivery of service.
-So the homeowner perceives the value as significantly less.
+So the homeowner perceives the value as significantly less than actual value.

 If the estimate to the customer were presented differently, you will most likely get a different reception.
 Let’s review this presentation format: